smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 Here we have an example of using `EXISTS` with the `IF` statement to check for the existence of records.

-This statement will return `TRUE`, as there are records in `TableA`.
+This statement will return TRUE, as there are records in `TableA`.

 ```sql
 IF EXISTS (SELECT 1 FROM ##TableA)